-Pre/Corequisite: EDEC 1100 must be completed with a grade of C or better; or EDEC 1100 must be
+Pre/Corequisite: EDEC 1100 must be completed with a grade of C or better; or EDEC 1100 must be taken at the same time as this course.

 EDEC 1200 - Administration in Early Childhood Programs

 This course is designed to develop skills in both business and human relations components of administering child care for young children.
 Content includes procedures in establishing early childhood centers, administering paperwork, fiscal management, selection, development and motivation of staff, parent and community involvement strategies, and program regulations and evaluation.